Open-Source-Digital-Twin/digital-twin-playground/docs/src/project-introduction.md

 The next steps are to import models from third-party software, such as Blender and control them by creating your own controller.
 The project will also support different types of joints and motors, as well as more complex interactions between joints.
 Which can be configured by the user and selecting the interaction between the joints and the motors in the user interface.

 The user will be able to control the joints and motors in the scene, by creating a controller that can be attached to the joints and motors.
 The controller will be able to control the speed and precision of the joints and motors, as well as other settings.
-And the implmentation of this controller can be done in any programming language that can communicate with the project by Protocol Buffers.
+And the implementation of this controller can be done in any programming language that can communicate with the project by Protocol Buffers.

 The user will be able to interact with the scene using the keyboard or mouse.
 The user will also be able to control the camera position and projection, as well as other settings in the scene.